House H / HAO Design

 -

-From the architect.
+Text description provided by the architects.
 This project is a multipurpose space that combines a studio and exhibition space featuring furniture for sale.
 The property, a unit in a row of old townhouses, is located in Kaohsiung City's Zuoying District.
 The 36 year-old house has a retro, warm and inviting exterior and retains the split-level floor plan popular in the 1960s.
 Past occupants have made additions according to their needs, including a sheet metal shack and windows with iron grating.

 The first floor of the building is 11 ping (approximately 36 square meters).
 It has a narrow facade and hence the interior does not let in a lot of light, obscuring the building's original beautiful exterior.
 We removed the interior staircase, the iron grated windows facing the street and the sheet metal shack (which was a kitchen) added to the back of the first floor.
 We spruced the space up by adding exterior stairs and a courtyard, in order to let the old house regain its original style and charm.